octopi-org/adxpand-cloud/README.md

 **amplifyIo**:copyright: is a digital infrastructure that enables clients to visualize data from Search Engine Marketing(SEM) campaigns at a microscopic level, marrying the business logic of clients together with the data from sales campaigns to help companies align their campaign objectives and methodology with their SEM campaigns.

-This project is a private project and further information regarding the specific business logic of **amplifyIo** can only be obtained by request to the maintainer of this **GitHub**:copyright: repository.
+This project is a private project and further information regarding the specific business logic of **amplifyIo:copyright:** can only be obtained by request to the maintainer of this **GitHub**:copyright: repository.

 #### Languages Used
 1. Python 3.9 or greater